-Prepare for Covid-19 by being proactive instead of reactive.
-Everyone is watching social media updates and reports on the Covid-19 virus and to say there’s collective panic is an understatement.
-Covid-19 has hit South African shores with 51 official cases reported thus far.
-We’ve seen how rapidly the virus has spread in countries like Italy and to not give it sufficient attention would be a grave mistake.
+Keep your business afloat during the Covid-19 pandemic by being proactive instead of reactive.
+Everyone is watching social media updates and reports on the Covid-19 virus to keep abreast of the situation.
+We saw how rapidly the virus spread in countries like Italy and to not give it sufficient attention would be a grave mistake.

-The president addressed the nation on the 15th of March announcing a state of disaster in terms of the Disaster Management Act and also discussed the measures put in place to curb the spread of the virus.
-The following main points were made:
+The president addressed the nation on the 15th of March 2020 and announced a state of disaster in terms of the Disaster Management Act and also discussed the measures put in place to curb the spread of the virus.
+The following restrictions were put in place:

 - A travelling ban on foreigners from high-risk countries

 - South African residents to avoid travelling to identified high-risk countries